-There are few places on Earth to match the diversity of culture, religion, landscape and cuisine of this tiny state tacked onto the south western tip of India.
+There are few places on Earth to match the diversity of culture, religion, landscape and cuisine of this tiny state tacked onto the southwestern tip of India.
 Kerala, known as the ‘land of coconut trees’ (with good reason – there are over 200 million of them) is a place that time seems to have forgotten.
-An 11 night journey through the stunning state of Kerala, from the spicy peaks of Wayanad to the luxurious houseboats of the backwaters, prepare to be amazed.
+An 11-night journey through the stunning state of Kerala, from the spicy peaks of Wayanad to the luxurious houseboats of the backwaters, prepare to be amazed.
 We are the experts when it comes to India and will enhance every trip with our insight, privileged access and faultless knowledge.
-Mixing old European influences with the vibrant sub-continental culture, you can begin to see why Kerala is high on most people’s must see list.
+Mixing old European influences with the vibrant sub-continental culture, you can begin to see why Kerala is high on most people’s must-see list.

-Coffee and spice, and all things nice
+Coffee, spice and all things nice

 First, a journey to remember on India’s rails.
 The hype behind India’s train network comes with good reason; this 150-year-old dinosaur, the 4th largest in the world, carries 25 million people daily.
 This morning you will board your train heading north through the vibrant countryside of South India into the remote forests of Wayanad to the boutique Tranquil Resort.
 Set in 400 acres of coffee and spice plantation, look forward to a chic Tree House villa high above the forest floor.
 Re-charge with an ayurvedic massage treatment before touring the nearby tea factory or taking a traditional cooking class.